UTexas

 Topic 1: UT Energy Symposium.
 Only one of the following may be counted: Public Affairs 158S (Topic: UT Energy Symposium), 159R (Topic: UT Energy Symposium), 159R (Topic 1), 159S (Topic: UT Energy Symposium).
 Offered on the pass/fail basis only.
 Additional prerequisite: Upper-division standing.

-P A 159T.
-Public Policy Issues.
+P A 168.
+Policy Simulation.

-Current issues in public policy.
-Hours to be arranged.
-May be repeated for credit when the topics vary.
+Undertake supervised individual research on a special topic in the field of public affairs.
+Hour(s) to be arranged.
+May be repeated for credit.
 Offered on the letter-grade basis only.

 Graduate Courses